Stake Line/Arc

 This method will display the current Station (perpendicular from the rod, as marked by a blue circle on the line), the In/Out, Left/Right, or N/S/E/W distance to the line (from the rod to the red x on the line, keeping the same horizontal angle), and the Cut/Fill distance (from the rod to the interpolated elevation of the station point marked by the blue circle, where a cut represents that the rod is higher than the interpolated station elevation, and a fill represent that the rod is lower than the interpolated station elevation) in the Observation Toolbar near the top of the screen.

-When using this method, be sure to set the "Orientation Reference" option to Prism for a conventional total station, Instrument for a robotic total station, North for GNSS staking, or use one of the other reference options if preferred.
+When using this method, be sure to set the "Orientation Reference" option to Prism for a conventional total station, Instrument for a robotic total station

 Stationing - Absolute